Deep Learning Key Terms, Explained

 - Deep learning and artificial intelligence are not synonymous

-So, with that, let's have a look at some deep learning related terminology, with a focus on concise, no-nonsense definitions.
+So, with that, let's look at some deep learning-related terminology, focusing on concise, no-nonsense definitions.

 As defined above, deep learning is the process of applying deep neural network technologies to solve problems.
 Deep neural networks are neural networks with one hidden layer minimum (see below).
 Like data mining, deep learning refers to a process, which employs deep neural network architectures, which are particular types of machine learning algorithms.